 Diverse skill sets, social issues… INRA said, you’re on!

 The pace has slowed down a bit, the action is more posed and purposeful.
 Words are weighed, very carefully weighed.
 After a career as lecturer in neuro-endocrinology, Sophie came on board at INRA as a researcher in 2003.
 Today, she is pursuing translational research on humans and animals: “We created the international summer school to teach students and professionals about health in different metabolic states such as obesity, and how certain components of food and diet affect stress, memory and depression”.

 Autonomy is paramount

 When Sophie speaks about her work, the personal development and autonomy of her colleagues is foremost in her mind.
 When it comes to Robert Dantzer, her thesis advisor and expert in human emotions and the relationship between stress and disease, she is overcome by a mixture of mischief and tenderness.
 “Robert is a very discreet man, just the opposite of me… But he was always ready and willing to help us reach our common goal”.
 Sophie requires that her team publish on a regular basis, but above all defends the pleasure principle as the ultimate driving force of all achievement.
 Everyone knows where to reach Sophie at all times.
-Even when she is half way around the world forging international partnerships for the International Associated Laboratory (IAL) Optinutribrain, which she created in 2014.
+Even when she is half way around the world forging international partnerships for the International Associated Laboratory (LIA) Optinutribrain, which she created in 2014.
 “Now all of that must thrive!” she says with a sense of urgency.